Learn how to easily create a series of campaigns that will deliver to all new web push subscribers.

-In many cases a single Welcome Notification isn't enough and you may find yourself wanting to send a new subscriber several notifications over time after they've subscribed.
-Fortunately, thanks to various features in Aimtell, this is quite easy to set up.
+The period of time right after a subscriber opts-in to your web push notifications is incredibly important.
+A welcome notification is a great way to capture their attention and get them engaging with your notifications and your website.
+However, in many cases, a single welcome notification isn't enough and you may find yourself wanting to send a new subscriber several notifications over time after they've subscribed.
+Fortunately, this is very easy to set up.

 Step 1: Enable Subscriptions as Events